 • California enacted remote online notarization legislation, but Notaries cannot perform RONs until 2030.

-• Massachusetts Notaries must not perform remote notarization because the required training and application procedures are not yet available.
+• Massachusetts Notaries may not perform remote notarization because the required training and application procedures are not yet available.
 The Secretary of the Commonwealth published a statement advising Notaries that they cannot provide online notarization services until after they've taken training and notified their office.
 We will update this information when the Secretary provides further instruction.

 • Georgia, Mississippi and South Carolina do not authorize RONs.